Showing posts with label Spirituality. Show all posts

 Holy Week 2013 : Christ As Our Guiding Light

-Every year, the observance of Lent gives us a unique perspective about life as we reflect on ourselves.
+Every year, the observance of Lent gives us a unique perspective on life as we reflect on ourselves.
 It allows us to acknowledge our misconduct and to have the act of repentance.
 This leads us to achieve peace of mind and opens our hearts to give more time for self-ministry to fulfill our 'life purpose.'

 On this year's Holy Week, I have been observing it in a non-dominant Christian world.
 It may be a different experience, yet my devotion and faith are strengthened in a solitary moment of contemplation.
 This is the right time to know yourself and be in Christ's loving presence.